 Northern Ireland has high rates of death and disability from diet related diseases like cancer and heart disease.
-The most recent Health Survey in Northern Ireland showed that rates of overweight and obesity in both adults and children in Northern Ireland continue to be a cause for concern.
-Sixty five percent of adults and 1 in 4 children in Northern Ireland are overweight or obese.
-Not only is this a concern in terms of health, the self-esteem and self-confidence of children who are overweight or obese can be affected.
+The 2019-2020 Health Survey in Northern Ireland1 showed that rates of overweight and obesity in both adults and children in Northern Ireland continue to be a cause for concern.
+Around two thirds of adults and a quarter of children in Northern Ireland are living with overweight or obesity.
+Not only is this a concern in terms of health, the self-esteem and self-confidence of children who are living with overweight or obesity can be affected.